Petersoj/alpaca-java/README.md

 alpacaAPI.streaming().setListener(streamingListener);

 // Listen 'AuthorizationMessage' and 'ListeningMessage' messages that contain
-// information about the stream's current state. alpacaAPI.streaming().streams(StreamingMessageType.AUTHORIZATION,
+// information about the stream's current state.
+Note that these are subscribed
+// to before the websocket is connected since these messages usually are sent
+// upon websocket connection.
+alpacaAPI.streaming().streams(StreamingMessageType.AUTHORIZATION,
         StreamingMessageType.LISTENING);